Kotlin/KEEP/proposals/local-lambda-parameters.md

 ## Migration

 Internal libraries already contain warnings for some usages of `callsInPlace`.
-These cases are important because they show which parts are still missing before `callsInPlace` can be replaced.
+These cases are important because the same violations would become compile-time errors after migration to `local`.
+Therefore, they show which cases must be supported or rewritten before `callsInPlace` can be replaced.

 ### Composable lambdas